TMJ30/credit-risk-classification/README.md

 The purpose of the analysis was to train and evalute a logistic regression model that has the ability to identify the creditworthiness of borrowers.
 In order to create the model, we were given a dataset of historical lending activities which includes the following information per borrower: loan size, interest rate, income, deb to income ratio, number of credit accounts open, derogatory marks (history of financial difficulties), and the total debt accumulation.
 Taking into consideration the borrowers' profile, I needed to predict healthy loans (0) and loans at high-risk of defauling (1).
 In the historical dataset, there were 75,036 healthy loans and 2,500 high-risk loans that were reported.

 To build the logistic regression model, I first seperated the dataset into training and testing sets.
+Using the training set, I was able to teach the model by exposing known data to it.
+The testing set was then used to evalaute the model's performance on unseen data. to evaluate the model's accuracy performance, a confusion matrix was then generated to provide a summary of the predicted results and identify areas where it may be making errors.
+Aftwards, a classification report was created

 ### **Results**